 To try out a simpler recipe, I picked out a dish that was a bit more seasonal and gave me something to do with a glut of wild garlic.
 Wild garlic pesto limited its ingredients to just five elements and required me to just toast some hazelnuts before combining with the remaining garlic leaves, oil, cheese and salt.
 The end result was less wet many pestos but no less delicious for it.
 I coated some chicken breasts in it and cooked them in a water bath before reducing the juices to make a sauce, while it also made a great fall back for an easy meal over the following few days.

-Roots is a beautifully produced book that highlights the effort that goes into making superb plates of food, allowing the reader to replicate the dishes at home, should they choose, or pick and choose elements.
+Roots from Tommy Banks is a beautifully produced book that highlights the effort that goes into making superb plates of food, allowing the reader to replicate the dishes at home, should they choose, or pick and choose elements.
 It’s been compelling following the Banks family story for the last few years and this book makes a fitting companion as a new chapter begins with the upcoming launch of the book’s namesake restaurant in York.

 If you like the sound of all that, here’s a recipe from the book to have a go at:

 2 large Rooster potatoes, peeled

 Pour the cream into a large saucepan and add the shallot, garlic, spices and bay leaves.
 Bring the pan just to the boil, cover with clingfilm and set aside to infuse for 30 minutes before straining through a fine sieve.

 Preheat the oven to 180°C/350°F/Gas mark 4.
 Slice the celeriac and potatoes into pieces 3mm thick.